Skip to content

 Batch vs interactive

-A primary choice for grid computing is batch job.
-Batch jobs allow user to run massive sets of calculation without need to overview them, manipulate data etc. They also optimize the usage of computational resources better, as there is no need to wait for user's input.
+A primary choice for grid computing is the batch job.
+Batch jobs allow users to run massive sets of calculations without the need to overview them, manipulate data, etc. They also optimize the usage of computational resources better, as there is no need to wait for user's input.

 Interactive jobs are good for: